 To see just how much interchange fee rates can differ based on different types of cards and purchases, check out this interchange fee example:

-A woman comes into your store and decides to go on a shopping fee and buys $1000 worth of clothes.
-You have a massive smile on her face until she pulls out her American Express card.
+A woman comes into your store and decides to buy $1000 worth of clothes.
+She pulls out her American Express card.
 Based on American Express’ interchange fees, you could end up coughing up as much as $35!
 But if the woman had used a Visa, the fee could be as low as $14.

 The average Visa and Mastercard interchange fee rate ranges from 1.4% (Visa) or 1.5% (Mastercard) to 2.5% (Visa) or 2.6% (Mastercard).
 However American Express has much higher interchange fees, ranging from 2.3% to 3.5% which is why American Express’ acceptance rate is much lower than Visa or Mastercard.